Echo Point Lookout: Stunning Views of the Three Sisters

-It is the most popular lookout point in the Blue Mountains region, with the best views and many walks and sights nearby to explore.
+It is the most popular vantage point in the Blue Mountains region, with the best views and many walks and sights nearby to explore.

 Map of Echo Point

-With stunning views of the Three Sisters, the Jamison Valley, and Mount Solitary, Echo Point is one of the most popular lookout points in the Blue Mountains.
+With stunning views of the Three Sisters, the Jamison Valley, and Mount Solitary, Echo Point is one of the most popular viewing points in the Blue Mountains.

 Echo Point Lookout